skrey/yellow-extensions/source/update/README.md

 `[yellow about]` for current version
 `[yellow error]` for current error message
 `[yellow log]` for latest entries in log file

-## How to update a website

-The first option is to update your website in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit).
-Log in with your user account.
-Go to the settings and check for updates.
-Your website will show when updates are available.
-You need to have update rights to update a website.
-All user accounts are stored in file `system/extensions/yellow-user.ini`.

-The second option is to update your website at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-Open a terminal window.
-Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php update`.
-You can force the update of an extension if necessary.
-Deleted files can be found in the `system/trash` folder.

-## How to extend a website

-Your website only comes with the bare essentials.
-You can download and add extensions as ZIP-files.
-You can also add extensions at the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/source/command).
-Open a terminal window.
-Go to your installation folder, where the `yellow.php` is.
-Type `php yellow.php install` followed by more arguments.
-You can also remove extensions at the command line.

 ## Examples